Top Ten Issues in Health Law 2022

 - Purvi Badiani Maniar , Norton Rose Fulbright

-- Tiana Korley , University of Michigan Office of the General Counsel
+- Tiana Korley , United States Department of Health and Human Services Office of Counsel to the Inspector General

 - Robin Locke Nagele , Post & Schell PC